developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 	<Cache value="5"/>

 ### DiskCache
 **Applies to Windows Mobile/CE with Webkit engine only**.
-Specifies the maximum amount device storage to be used for the web-page cache, improves page-access times on subsequent visits to a site.
-Can be expressed as a fixed maximum (in MB) or a percentage of remaining space available.
-The disk cache persists after EB quits.
-Enabled by default in Enteprise Browser 1.5 and higher.
-To disable, remove or comment this tag.
+Specifies the maximum amount of device storage to be used for the web-page cache, which can improve page-access times on subsequent visits to a site.
+Can be expressed as a fixed maximum (in MB) or a percentage of space available.
+The disk cache persists after EB quits. **Enabled by default in Enteprise Browser 1.5 and higher.
+To disable, remove or comment this tag**.

-**Note**: Enterprise Browser uses the "max-age" response directive or "expires" parameter in the response header to calculate the freshness of a cached page.
-If a cached page has expired, EB sends an "If-Modified-Since" request to the server.
-If max-age or Expires attribute is not present under response header, a heuristic time factor is used.
-See DiskCacheExpTimeFactor parameter for more information.
+**Note**: Cached pages expire.
+See the DiskCacheExpTimeFactor parameter for more information.

 **Possible Values**: